If you know for sure you love espresso, but aren't sure on the right machine style for you, take this quiz!

 One fairly consistent recommendation is to use about 30 pounds of force when tamping.
 But many question that and recommend a lighter tamp.
 In our view, it’s not the pounds of force that’s important as much as it is being consistent with your force.
 Now maybe one reason 30 pounds gets mentioned is the theory that a firmer tamp makes up for other problems.

 If grounds are a little clumpy, you’re using a grinder of lesser quality or distribution in the portafilter isn’t perfectly even that extra force may help smooth over some problems.
 At least that’s the theory.

 So our recommendation, especially for those newer to espresso is to start with something around 30 pounds.
 Get a feel for that and try to be consistent.
 If something is a little off, that extra force might help.
 But focus more on creating a level surface in your portafilter so water flows through the grounds evenly.
 This means dosing and leveling evenly and keeping your portafilter and tamper even when applying pressure.

 Once you’ve got the basics down, go ahead and experiment.
 Maybe a finer grind and a lighter tamp works for you or a particular coffee.
 In the end, the right way to tamp is what works for you.

 I’m Marc.
 Thanks for reading and come back soon for more on everything coffee.

-Marc is Whole Latte Love's resident videographer and expert on everything coffee.
+Marc is one of Whole Latte Love's resident experts on everything coffee.
 He built our YouTube channel from the ground up in 2009, demystifying the world of coffee for upwards of 100k subscribers by producing over 1000 in-depth videos.
 Marc enjoys hiking, scuba diving, and saving the lives of his coworkers when the kitchen runs out of coffee by sharing some of his own.